ARTICLE

 Natural catastrophes

-Insurers are preparing for higher natural-disaster claims to account for their growing frequency even as claims caused by “secondary perils”, such as floods and heat waves, offset the lack of outsized claims from typhoons and earthquakes.
+Insurers are preparing for higher natural-disaster claims to account for their growing frequency, even as secondary perils such as floods and heatwaves continue to dominate loss activity and aggregate insured losses are tracking below long-term averages, reflecting the absence of outsized losses from major typhoons and earthquakes in some markets.

-These could lower underwriting margins in the short term, following some major typhoons and floods in July and August 2025, while escalating credit risk among businesses exposed to NatCat losses.
+These could lower underwriting margins in the short term, while escalating credit risk among businesses exposed to NatCat losses.
+In China, economic losses from natural disasters have averaged around 0.34% of GDP over the past decade, underscoring relatively contained macroeconomic impact to date but also highlighting rising volatility risk as climate patterns become more unpredictable.
 The MARS Climate Risk module can be used to test asset portfolios for their resilience to climate-related risks, which are often complex and multidimensional.
-In addition the MARS Credit Risk module helps insurers “identify, assess, monitor and manage credit risk” while PORT’s Scenario Analysis allows portfolios to be tested against historical natural catastrophes.
+In addition, the MARS Credit Risk module helps insurers “identify, assess, monitor and manage credit risk” while PORT’s Scenario Analysis allows portfolios to be tested against historical natural catastrophes.

 Compliance burden